rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 Food intolerances and sensitivities have a wide range of symptoms, sometimes even similar to food allergy symptoms, making it hard for us to diagnose them.

-# Symptoms Of Food Intolerance
+# Food Intolerance: Symptoms.

 Certain foods, even the [healthy ones](https://www.iamliesa.com/healthy-kitchen-stocking-fruits-vegetables) can cause bad reactions in the body.
 Symptoms of food intolerances vary, but most often they involve the **digestive system, skin and respiratory system**.

 ![food intolerance symptoms](./images/food_intolerance_symptoms.jpg)

-Common symptoms of a food intolerance include:
+Common food intolerance symptoms include:

 * Diarrhea
 * Bloating